-Ably now supports the Pusher and Pubnub protocols, in addition to the native Ably protocol.
+Ably now supports proprietary realtime protocols of other realtime platforms, in addition to the native Ably protocol.

 However, there are times when using another protocol may be more appropriate or convenient: